Annual Fund

 Dear Dock Community,

-Thank you for vital support you provide to Dock for experiential learning opportunities such as these.
+Thank you for the vital support you provide Dock students on an annual basis.
 Please consider giving a gift to continue providing an education that offers opportunities for students to grow in faith, knowledge, and passion for learning and service.
 Your gift will make a difference in the lives of students!

 Blessings,